Shopify/polaris/src/components/Avatar/README.md

 Avatars should be one of 3 sizes:

+- Extra small (24 x 24 px): use when small size is too big
 - Small (32 × 32 px): use when the medium size is too big for the layout, or when the avatar has less importance
 - Medium (40 × 40 px): use as the default size
 - Large (60 × 60 px): use when an avatar is a focal point, such as on a single customer card